View Source fprof (tools v4.0)

 A Time Profiling Tool using trace to file for minimal runtime performance impact.

 The fprof module uses tracing to collect profiling data, hence there is no need for special compilation of any module to be profiled.
-When it starts tracing, fprof will erase all previous tracing in the node and set the necessary trace flags on the profiling target processes as well as local call trace on all functions in all loaded modules and all modules to be loaded. fprof erases all tracing in the node when it stops tracing.
+When it starts tracing, fprof will erase all previous tracing in the node and set the necessary trace flags on the profiling target processes as well as local call trace on all functions in all loaded modules and all modules to be loaded. fprof disable all tracing in the node when it stops tracing.

 Profiling is essentially done in 3 steps:

-Profiling; the trace file is read, the execution call stack is simulated, and raw profile data is calculated from the simulated call stack and the trace timestamps.
+• Profiling: the trace file is read, the execution call stack is simulated, and raw profile data is calculated from the simulated call stack and the trace timestamps.
 The profile data is stored in the fprof server state.
 During this step the trace data may be dumped in text format to file or console.

-Analysing; the raw profile data is sorted, filtered and dumped in text format either to file or console.
+• Analysing: the raw profile data is sorted, filtered and dumped in text format either to file or console.
 The text format intended to be both readable for a human reader, as well as parsable with the standard erlang parsing tools.

 fprof can also skip the file step and trace to a tracer process that does the profiling in runtime.